 A particular nasty edge to Xanax is that a user develops a tolerance way too fast.
 People are prone to a particularly harsh psychological dependence on it, obsessing over it and having a hard time feeling pleasure in anything when not taking it.

-Withdrawals from Benzodiazepines
+Withdrawals from Benzodiazepines when a Veteran Has an Addiction

 One of the severe and very dangerous issues concerning the use of benzos is what happens when one stops.
 Not only do withdrawals cause a person to dive back into the substance as soon as possible, but they can and often do become very serious physical conditions.

-Withdrawals cause such difficult symptoms as
+Withdrawals cause such difficult symptoms as14:

 - Memory deficits